eozgit/mtd-itsa-compliance-fe/PROGRESS.md

     *   Updated `app.routes.ts` to apply the guard to `/setup` and `/dashboard`.
     *   Modified `AuthService` and `AuthGuard` (removing `_isAuthServiceReady`, simplifying `combineLatest` usage) to function correctly without SSR.
     *   Wrote and fixed Playwright E2E tests for unauthorized and authorized access attempts to protected routes, which are now all passing.
+*   **[NEW] Backend API Authentication Response:** The `/api/auth/register` and `/api/auth/login` endpoints **now correctly return a full `AuthResponse` object with a token**, resolving the previous backend issue.
+This means the frontend can now process authentication responses directly without needing to assume an empty body or immediately re-login.
+*   **[NEW] Implemented Dashboard Component (Frontend):**
+    *   Created `src/app/dashboard/dashboard.html` with a basic layout and placeholder content using Tailwind CSS.
+    *   Confirmed `src/app/dashboard/dashboard.scss` can remain minimal or empty due to Tailwind CSS usage.
+    *   Wrote and fixed Playwright E2E tests (`e2e/dashboard.spec.ts`) for dashboard viewing (authenticated access and unauthenticated redirection), which are now passing.

 ### Remaining Issues & Next Steps:

-1.  **Backend API Response Validation:** While E2E tests now pass due to mock token handling, a direct backend API response for `/api/auth/register` and `/api/auth/login` currently returning an empty body needs to be addressed by the backend team to allow the frontend to correctly process authentication *without mocks*.
-2.  **Implement Dashboard Component:**
-    *   Create `src/app/dashboard/dashboard.html` and `src/app/dashboard/dashboard.scss`.
-    *   Implement basic dashboard layout and data display.
-    *   Write Playwright E2E tests for dashboard viewing.
-3.  **Quarterly Data Entry & Submission Components:** Start development of UI for inputting income/expenses and simulated submission.
+1.  **Quarterly Data Entry & Submission Components:** Start development of UI for inputting income/expenses and simulated submission.
+This will involve:
+    *   Creating new components for quarterly updates.
+    *   Implementing forms for income and expense entry.
+    *   Integrating with relevant API endpoints (`apiQuarterIdPut`, `apiQuarterIdSubmitPost`, `apiQuartersGet`).
+    *   Writing Playwright E2E tests for these new features.
+2.  **Data Enrichment Display:** Implement UI for Net Profit/Loss and Cumulative Estimated Tax Liability.
+3.  **Data Visualization:** Implement UI for Income vs. Expenses trend comparison.